AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module3/ex5.md

 Go to Postman.

 Locate the collection: **_Adobe Experience Platform Enablement**.
 In this collection, you'll see a folder **2.
 Segmentation**.
-We'll be using these calls in this exercise.
+We'll be using these requests in this exercise.

 ![Segmentation](./images/pmdtl.png)